A Semiparametric Approach to Model-based Sensitivity Analysis in Observational Studies: INTRODUCTION

-where $U$ is a hypothesized binary unmeasured confounder, $\boldsymbol{X}$ a vector of measured covariates including the intercept, $Z$ the binary treatment (having been abducted), $Y$ the binary response (whether or not the subject voted in the 2005 referendum), and $\beta$ the average treatment effect on the logit scale.
-Here, $(\delta, \gamma)$ are sensitivity parameters: $\gamma$ quantifies the association between the treatment assignment and $U$, and $\delta$ quantifies the association between the outcome and $U$.
-For any specified sensitivity parameters, the observed-data likelihood of Model (\ref{model: imbens sens model}) is maximized, and the $(1-\alpha)\%$ confidence interval for $\beta$ is reported.
-In the above specification, the parametric model for the outcome $Y$ is inherited from the primary analysis assuming ``no unmeasured confounding'' (corresponding to $(\delta, \gamma) = (0, 0)$ in the above specification).
-As commented by \cite{Imbens2003}, the model specification can easily be modified or extended conceptually.
-For example, instead of letting $U$ be binary, one can consider $U \sim \text{Normal} (0, 1)$, among many other possibilities.
-We will refer to the class of sensitivity analysis methods that hypothesize the existence of an unmeasured confounder as the \emph{added-variable approach}, or \emph{omitted-variable approach} (\citealp{Wooldridge2008}), to sensitivity analysis throughout the paper.
+where $U$ is a hypothesized binary unmeasured confounder (e.g., $U = 1$ if the subject is politically active and $0$ otherwise), $\mathbf{X}$ a vector of measured covariates including the intercept, $Z$ the binary treatment (having been abducted), $Y$ the binary response (whether or not the subject voted in the 2005 referendum), and $\beta$ the treatment effect on the logit scale.
+In Model \eqref{model: imbens sens model}, $(c_\delta, c_\gamma)$ are sensitivity parameters: $c_\gamma$ quantifies the association between the treatment assignment $Z$ and the hypothetical unmeasured confounder $U$, and $c_\delta$ the association between the outcome $Y$ and $U$.
+For any fixed pair of sensitivity parameters $(c_\delta, c_\gamma)$, the observed data likelihood of Model \eqref{model: imbens sens model} is maximized, and the $100\times(1-\alpha)\%$ confidence interval for $\beta$ is reported.
+In the above specification, the parametric model for the outcome $Y$ is inherited from the primary analysis assuming ``no unmeasured confounding'' corresponding to $(c_\delta, c_\gamma) = (0, 0)$.
+As noted by \cite{Imbens2003}, the model specification can be readily modified or extended conceptually.
+We will refer to the class of sensitivity analysis methods that hypothesize the existence of an unmeasured confounder as the \emph{added-variable approach}, or \emph{omitted-variable approach} (\citealp{Wooldridge2008}), to sensitivity analysis in this paper.